mabdinasir/kiraale-fe/README.md

-# Eastleigh Real Estate Frontend
+# Kiraale Frontend

-This project is the frontend for the Eastleigh Real Estate application.
+This project is the frontend for the Kiraale application.
 It is built using [Next.js](https://nextjs.org/) with [React](https://react.dev/), styled using [Tailwind CSS](https://tailwindcss.com/), and utilizes [TypeScript](https://www.typescriptlang.org/) for type safety.
 The project uses [Bun](https://bun.sh/) as the package manager and runtime for improved performance and developer experience.

 ## Features